REmatchChile/REmatch-docs/tutorial.md

 ## Use and restrictions of variables

 In REQL, one can use up to 32 variables in a single pattern.
-For instance, if we also want to capture the other domains in the same pattern, we can use more variables to capture them (try it [here]):
+For instance, if we also want to capture the other domains in the same pattern, we can use more variables to capture them (try it [here](https://rematch.cl/?query=%21email%7B%40%21domain%7B%5Cw%2B%7D%5C.%21domain2%7Bp%3Fuc%7D%5C.%21domain3%7Bcl%7D%7D&doc=cperez%40gmail.com%0Asoto%40uc.cl%0Asdelcampo%40gmail.com%0Alpalacios%40gmeil.com%0Apvergara%40ing.uc.cl%0Andelafuente%40ing.puc.cl%0Aldelgado%40gmsil.com%0Atnovoa%40mail.uc.cl%0Annarea%40myucmail.uc.cl%0Arramirez%40gmail.com%0Ajuansoto%40uc.cl&isMultiRegex=false)):

     !email{@!domain{\w+}\.!domain2{p?uc}\.!domain3{cl}}

 Although we have always placed a variable surrounding the whole pattern (like `!output{...}`), this is unnecessary if we don't want to capture the span where all the pattern holds.
-For instance, if we want only to capture the domain, and not the whole right-hand side of an e-mail, we can write the query (try it [here]):
+For instance, if we want only to capture the domain, and not the whole right-hand side of an e-mail, we can write the query (try it [here](https://rematch.cl/?query=%40%21domain%7B%5Cw%2B%7D%5C.p%3Fuc%5C.cl&doc=cperez%40gmail.com%0Asoto%40uc.cl%0Asdelcampo%40gmail.com%0Alpalacios%40gmeil.com%0Apvergara%40ing.uc.cl%0Andelafuente%40ing.puc.cl%0Aldelgado%40gmsil.com%0Atnovoa%40mail.uc.cl%0Annarea%40myucmail.uc.cl%0Arramirez%40gmail.com%0Ajuansoto%40uc.cl&isMultiRegex=false)):

     @!domain{\w+}\.p?uc\.cl

 This feature is helpful for information extraction since it allows one to check the existence of a pattern before (like `@`) or after (like `\.p?uc\.cl`) without capturing it.
-This feature is another big difference with RegEx, where the patterns before or after a capturing group can affect the extraction process without retrieving all the outputs.
+This feature is another big difference with standard RegEx, where the patterns before or after a capturing group can affect the extraction process without retrieving all the outputs.
 Indeed, for checking patterns before or after a capturing group without consuming, RegEx provides *lookaround* operators, which are not necessary for REQL.
-See more discussion about this in the next subsection.
+See more discussion about this feature in the next subsection.

 In general, one can put a variable in any place of the pattern for capturing a span.
-However, there are four restrictions for correctly interpreting the meaning of a variable.
+However, there are four restrictions for correctly interpreting the meaning of a variable in REQL.
 The restrictions are the following.

 1. *One cannot concatenate two subqueries `e1` and `e2` (namely, `e1e2`) when`e1` and `e2` have some variable name in common.*
     - `!x{a}!y{b}`is allowed.